sdsc-hpc-students/hpc-training-spring2019/wk2-04-12-19/README.md

 * [HPC-Training-Overview-04-12-2019.pdf](HPC-Training-Overview-04-12-2019.pdf)

 ## TASKS:
-1. Create your EXEDE portal account
+1. Create your XSEDE portal account

 2. Email the portalID to Mary  - this will activate the Comet account creation process, which might take 24 hours.